hyperliskdev/warehouse/README.md

 # warehouse
-a federated business tool to connect the worlds moving resources.
+a federated business tool to connect, map and optimize the movement of resources on the planet.

-warehouse aims to integrate each step of the distribution process to get the best data for what the world needs.

-- industry agnostic --> data is separated by the things that you choose.
-- federated --> each company hosts their own data
-- unenforced --> its up to the company whether they want to participate.
+warehouse aims to take the basic systems of buisness and turn them into their own data environment to be collected, explored and predicted.

 ## Development Plan

 Step 1.
 Inventory Mangement System

-  The first step in this project is to get a basic inventory management system working with GraphQL.
-Called the IMS, it will take request for managing locations, chaning information about products/resources/tools and organizing said locations.
-The IMS will be a federated graphql service and interact with the other parts of the warehouse ecosystem through graphql.
+  Manage the storage and movement of goods within a buisness.

 Step 2.
 Order Management System
+  The main idea behind a buisness (in warehouse) is to provide a product through some type of "order".

 Step 3.
 Employee Management System
+  Manage the responsibilitys, training, payroll ... of employees within a buisness

 Step 4.
 Gateway Integration

+  Connect together instances of warehouse and create some basic webUI or something related like maybe a python script for RPi.

 Step 5.
 Authentication

+  Using maybe data from Employees or

 Step 6.
 Data streaming and logging

-  This section is about compiling all the order and selling data into infomation companies can use to have the best supply chain information.